 - The Chessmaster: His Excellency, Lord of Services.
 Nolan deeply resents being used by him, especially when it results in harm to those he cares about.

 - Well-Intentioned Extremist: His Excellency, Lord of Services again.
 Though he understands and feels sorry about the cost of his schemes, he also thinks its necessary to keep chaos from descending on the kingdoms.
 He appears to be right in that.

 - What Happened to the Mouse?: When Nolan's family is murdered, he sees and hears it all, even though he was not in a position where he'd be able to.
 Magical remote viewing or something could be the explanation, but the book never mentions that, and he is explicitly said to not have magic.
-Also, his family was killed for a reason because they had a birthright claim to the throne of the invading country but it is never revealed who ordered it, and Nolan does not even try to find out, nor is it shown how the enemy knew.
+Also, his family was specifically targeted because they had a birthright claim to the throne of the invading country, but it is never revealed who ordered it, and Nolan does not even try to find out, nor is it shown how the enemy knew.
 It's also never made clear exactly what a Tingis Lurker is, except for some manner of magic user, nor what significance the tattoo around their left eyes have.

 - What the Hell, Hero?: What Nolan does to Tafano after he forces him to kill his horse.
 Sure, the guy was a major asshole, but still...
 Also, he doesn't seem to care that Morai's been running with the utterly evil Chi'gandir, though it seems he is setting up the members of his gangs for Nolan to catch, if only so he'll get all of the loot for himself.
 That doesn't excuse the harm they do before this under his leadership, though.